john-thuo1/hospitalappointmentmanagementsystem/README.md

  - Selects the service he/she requires.
  - Selects the doctor available to offer an appointment for that given service
  - If the given time is convinient to the patient, the patient selects it.
- - Upon successful completion of the above steps, A message is sent back to the patient's phone number.
-With it, a booking code is provided.
+ - Upon successful completion of the above steps, A message is sent back to the patient's phone number which contains the generated Booking Code.
-    This booking code is used by both the Doctor and the Hospital to verify this Patient's Appointment.
+ - This booking code is used by both the Doctor and the Hospital to verify this Patient's Appointment.

 # Quick Guide <br />